 Glasses MUST be clean!
 They MUST be sanitized!
 I’m going to break all of this down in the upcoming sections, so stay tuned.

-Rookie Mistakes When Washing and Sanitizing Glassware
+Bartender Mistakes When Washing and Sanitizing Glassware

 Washing and sanitizing bar glasses may seem like a pretty basic task for bartenders.
 It is, but there are certain procedures you need to follow.
 No shortcuts!
+Below are some common mistakes that bartenders make when washing bar glasses:

 - Improper temperature of water